From Lived Experience to Public Leadership

 Group of people sitting around a table in a room, engaging in conversation, with some taking notes and others listening attentively.

-Proud to Call Montbello Home
+Proud to Call Denver Home

 Five people standing in snow-covered landscape with mountains and evergreen trees in the background, dressed in winter clothing.

-Teddy lives in Denver’s Montbello neighborhood with his husband, Eric, their three dogs and a cat, and his parents, Della and Chad, who roam Colorado in their RV but keep a furnished bedroom at the house they called their home base.
+Teddy lives in Denver's Montbello neighborhood with his husband, Eric, their three dogs and a cat, and his parents, Della and Chad, who roam Colorado in their RV but keep a furnished bedroom at the house they call their home base.

 Get Involved.
 Stay Informed.
 Help Elect Teddy.